hannobraun/hanno.braun-odw.eu/content/updates/_index.md

 generate_feed = true
 +++

-I'm a big believer in open source, and I do most of my work out in the open.
-Most of that {{ ext_link(text="happens on GitHub", url="https://github.com/hannobraun") }}, but I also post some of the stuff I do here.
-Especially when doing something that's not software, I like to make an entry here.
+I have a daily habit of working on side projects, and I've come to appreciate the benefits of tracking that habit out in the open.
+If I'm doing work on a software project, I track that {{ ext_link(text="on GitHub", url="https://github.com/hannobraun") }}.
+If it's more hands-on, I like to post an update here.